nashcom/domino-grafana/exporter/README.md

 Run the Node Exporter installation script `install_node_exporter.sh`.
 It will download Node Exporter and install the service.

-Afterwards you might want to change the configuration in systemd file.
+Ensure the configuration in systemd file is in sync with the Domino configuration.
-The default configuration looks for `*.prom` files in Domino data directory.

 ```
-ExecStart=/usr/bin/node_exporter --collector.textfile.directory=/local/notesdata/domino
+ExecStart=/usr/bin/node_exporter --collector.textfile.directory=/local/notesdata/domino/stats
 ```